QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 $$ (eq:caganmd)

-This equation asserts that the demand for real balances is inversely related to the public's expected rate of inflation.
+This equation asserts that the demand for real balances is inversely related to the public's expected rate of inflation with sensitivity $\alpha$.

 People somehow acquire **perfect foresight** by their having solved a forecasting problem.